dreamineering/business-administration/docs/support/system-errors.md

 **If this does not work** make sure another user is not logged in and also attempting to update this information.
 If so, ask them to save their changes and close GPM, then repeat the process above.

-## System Error > Paying off a membership with Save and the Receipt
+## Paying off a membership with Save and the Receipt

 The value for column QUALIFICATIONS in table PROVIDER is DBNull